aosabook/500lines/template-engine/chapter.md

 ```
 <!-- [[[end]]] -->

-Later we'll see how these get used to help contruct the preface of our
+Later we'll see how these get used to help contruct the prologue of our
 function.

 Now we use the CodeBuilder class we wrote earlier to start to build our